Alert 1 of 0

 Skip: Fall clothing

 Fall apparel will just be hitting the stores in August, so you likely won’t be seeing steep discounts on fall wear until October.
-I know I am so ready to start wearing my fall sweaters and boots but hold out on buying the new stuff until a little further down the road.
+I am so ready to start wearing my fall sweaters and boots, but hold odd on buying the new stuff until a little further down the road.
 If you need a few new pieces for your wardrobe before October, make sure and check out places like Ross Dress For Less, TJ Maxx, and Burlington.

 Related posts